mattheww/sgfmill/doc/tree_nodes.rst

    See :ref:`sgf_property_types` for details of how property values are represented in Python.

    See :doc:`properties` for a list of the known properties.
-Setting nonstandard properties is permitted; they are treated as having type Text.
+Any other property is treated as having type Text.

 .. method:: Tree_node.set(identifier, value)